No sugar added, gluten free, vegan cookie dough dip made with chickpeas and dates

 Pretty cool, huh?
 Chickpeas boast great health benefits like fiber, protein, and vitamins and minerals.
 Flour, sugar, and/or butter don't offer those.

-People go crazy over this cookie dough dip and with good reason.
+People get so excited for this cookie dough dip and with good reason.

 I usually withhold the fact that it's made with chickpeas because I don't want any biased opinions on this delicious dip before they taste how amazing it is.